alexeyvkuznetsov/Latin_Text_Topic_Modeling/README.md

-# The computer analysis of Latin texts: Topic modeling of “ Historia de regibus Gothorum, Vandalorum et Suevorum ” by Isidore of Seville
+# The computer analysis of Latin texts: Topic modeling of “Historia de regibus Gothorum, Vandalorum et Suevorum” by Isidore of Seville